• Skip to primary navigation

 • Heat your pan to medium heat.
 Add some butter or oil to the pan.
 Pour ¼ cup of batter if you use an 8-10 inch pan or 2-3 tablespoon for 3-inch pancakes on a pancake pan.

-• Flip the pancakes when it has some color and the top is set from the edges.
+• Flip the pancakes when they have some color and the top is set from the edges.

 Video